 Like any surety bond cost, the cost of a probate bond in California is a tiny fraction of the bond value.
 The typical rate for a probate bond is 0.5% to 1% of the required bond amount.
 So, for an estate worth $20,000, the premium would be between $100 and $160.
 The principal's credit rating determines whether they pay at the lower or higher end of the premium range.

 At Viking Bond Service, it is simple to obtain a surety bond.
-Please complete our straightforward online bond application, and we'll get you a competitive quote ASAP.
+Contact us for the application specific to your CA Probate bond request.
+With a completed application, we'll get you a competitive quote ASAP.
 You're welcome to call us at 1-888-2-SURETY (1-888-278-7389) or contact us online with any questions.